iblis-ms/python_cmake_build_system/README.md

 - CMake source groups that represents folder structure
 - many logs levels
 - saving logs to file
-- configurable input (source code ) folder and output folder
+- configurable input (source code ) folder and output folders
+- static, shared, interface target are treated in the same - you don't need to worry if put PUBLIC or INTERFACE token

-Moreover, it hides tough many CMake call by 2 functons: addTarget and addTestTarget.
+Moreover, it hides tough many CMake call by 2 functons: *addTarget* and *addTestTarget*.

+Usage example is in code folder, see example [Readme](https://github.com/iblis-ms/python_cmake_build_system/blob/master/code/README.md).

 ## CMake
 CMake is a program that manages build system mostly for C/C++ projects.
 It is commonly used in C/C++ project (for example GoogleTest, Boost).
 It has its own not very intuitive language.
 Via CMake we can provide what source code, heade files, libraries, compilation flags shall be used for compilation and linking.
 It also supports triggering tests.

 ## Conan.io
 Java has Maven & Gradle - dependency managers.
-Depenency managers are programs that downloads/builds external libraries, so we don't have to worry where we can find them and how to compile them.
+Dependency managers are programs that downloads/builds external libraries, so we don't have to worry where we can find them and how to compile them.
 Now C/C++ has its own dependency manager Conan.io - a very helpful tool.
 You can find libaries on Conan.io website: https://conan.io/center/ Required libaries are defined in conanfile.txt like: https://github.com/iblis-ms/python_cmake_build_system/blob/master/code/conanfile.txt

 ## Python
 Python is a scripting language which has very friendly API.
-It has argparse module, which is used for parsing command line arguments in very easy way.
+It has *argparse* module, which is used for parsing command line arguments in very easy way.
 Python also supports subprocesses to run external programs and passing their outputs to the script, which is used for triggering CMake and passing arguments to it.

 # Python -> CMake -> Conan.io
 The approach of build system on this repo is to trigger Python, which runs CMake, which calls Conan.io.